faranalytics/dialog/README.md

 #### State

-Each participant in a Dialog orchestration must not directly mutate the state of another participant.
-Participants may emit messages and consume the messages of other participants and they may hold references to each other; however the mutation of an object held by one participant should _never_ directly mutate the state of an object held by another participant.
-This is an important characteristic of Dialog participants — they exhibit isolated state — modules exchange objects but never share references.
-For example, a VoIP participant may emit a `Metadata` object that contains information about a given incoming call that is consumed by other participants; however, _a subsequent mutation in the VoIP's `Metadata` must not mutate the `Metadata` in another participant._
+Each component in a Dialog orchestration must not directly mutate the state of another component (e.g., VoIP, STT, TTS, or Agent).
+Components may emit messages and consume the messages of other components and they may hold references to each other; however the mutation of an object held by one component should _never_ directly mutate the state of an object held by another component.
+This is an important characteristic of Dialog components — they exhibit isolated state — each component may exchange objects but never share references.
+For example, a VoIP component may emit a `Metadata` object that contains information about a given incoming call that is consumed by other components; however, _a subsequent mutation in the VoIP's `Metadata` must not mutate the `Metadata` in another component._

-This strict separation of concerns ensures that participant state remains predictable and easy for a _human_ to reason about. **Likewise, the architecture is expected to be easy for LLMs to consume, as the LLM's attention can be focused on the pattern that is exhibited by the relevant participant.**
+This strict separation of concerns ensures that component state remains predictable and easy for a _human_ to reason about. **Likewise, the architecture is expected to be easy for LLMs to consume, as the LLM's attention can be focused on the pattern that is exhibited by the relevant component.**

 #### Data flow